fifikim/books-cli/README.md

 - Blockers:
   - ❓ Realized that program won't run on Python 2, I think due to use of f-strings.
 Could convert all formatting to use string concatenation, but want to research building executable stand-alone apps to run on Mac/Unix & Windows.
+  - ❓ I know it's bad practice to use global variables but not sure how else I can pass search_results as a parameter to my save function since that function is being invoked by a method of the Menu class

 ## Author <a name = "author"></a>